dokozero/oklch-css-relative-chroma-demo/README.md

 From the current `oklch()` notation, the idea is to add support for a relative chroma value like this `oklch(display-p3 80% 100% 20)`.
 This is similar to `color(colorspace c1 c2 c3)` notation used to define RGB colors in relation to a `colorspace` value.

 But why not simply `oklch(80% 100% 20)`?
-In that case, we are missing something, indeed, with an absolute chroma value like 0.24, we don't need to specify the color model in which color space we want to be, but with a relative value, yes.
+In that case, we are missing something, indeed, with an absolute chroma value like 0.24, we don't need to specify in which color space we want to be, but with a relative value, yes.

-In fact, with models like `hsl()` or `rgb()`, we also have relative values, but we can't specify the model to which color space they are relative, that's because with them, in a CSS context, **they are always relative to the sRGB space.**
+In fact, with models like `hsl()` or `rgb()`, we also have relative values, but we can't specify to which color space they are relative, that's because with them, in a CSS context, **they are always relative to the sRGB space.**

 So, with `oklch(80% 100% 20)`, to which space is 100 % relative to?
 We need this information to get the right absolute chroma value.